Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Information Theory

 It is worth mentioning that advances in theoretical and experimental studies are complementary.
 Exploration of the experimental methodology provides plausible ways for evaluating and verifying the semantic theory.
 On the other hand, theoretical advances pave the way for discovering new opportunities for new SemCom systems.
-Unfortunately, both methodologies progress in a quasi-independent manner in the literature, where modern insights on the theories, generally, is a ``later starter'' due to the difficulties in semantic representation.
-Nevertheless, the research of semantic information measures lay a firm foundation of quantification of semantic similarity, which is essential for modeling the context in the modern SemCom.
-Meanwhile, theoretical advances, such as the IB theory \cite{tishby2000information} and its variants are regarded as part of loss functions to optimize the DNN-enabled SemCom systems \cite{xie2021deep,sana2022learning}.
-Furthermore, the ProbLog \cite{nugues2006introduction} is also integrated into practical SemCom systems and brings a substantial benefit in explicit reasoning models \cite{choi2022unified}.
-Moreover, the analysis of semantic coding and channel capacity also provides additional interpretability for DNN-based coding schemes.
+Unfortunately, both methodologies progress in a quasi-independent manner in the literature, where theoretical insight is generally a ``later starter'' due to the difficulties in semantic representation.
+In that regard, despite the initial success of SemCom, the semantic information theory \cite{carnap1952outline, bao2011towards, bar1953semantic, floridi2004outline} is often limited to the measurement of semantic information or uncertainty, yet fails to directly gauge the semantic similarity of messages, with a few exceptions like the adoption of the IB theory \cite{tishby2000information} and its variants into the loss functions to optimize the DNN-enabled SemCom systems \cite{xie2021deep,sana2022learning}.
+Therefore, on one hand, it implies the necessity to continually explore the theoretical output of SemCom faced with semantic noise, given the apparent benefits of theoretical advances.
+For example, the integration of ProbLog \cite{nugues2006introduction} and practical SemCom systems bring a substantial performance boost in explicit reasoning models \cite{choi2022unified}.
+Meanwhile, the analysis of semantic coding and channel capacity also provides additional interpretability for DNN-based coding schemes.
+On the other hand, in order to avoid the inconsistency between theoretical results and implementation means, it becomes inevitable to incorporate semantic similarity metrics with ease of computation and adoption, which shall be given later in Section \ref{sec:metrics}.

-To summarize, SIT tries to quantify how semantic information flows and how it is processed, along with some related features on the deployment purpose.
+To summarize, SIT tries to quantify how semantic information flows and how it is processed, along with some related features for the deployment purpose.
 These powerful theoretical tools will guide the design of future communications systems.